 Bring a long lead, multi-plug extension cable with you!
 It’s very rare to come across a hostel room that’ll have enough plugs for you plus the seven other people sleeping there.
 And if there are enough plugs, undoubtedly you will end up in the top bunk and every plug will be well out of the reach of even your longest charging cable.

 Besides, if you’re anything like me, you will all inevitably have more than one electronic device to charge at a time.
 So if you bring a multi-plug extension cable you will A) only need to buy one plug adaptor instead of one for each charger that you own, and B) very quickly become the most popular person in the room.
 If nothing else, it’s a great way to make friends with the rest of the crew on your bus.

 How would you summarise your trip with Stray in just 3 words?

 Enjoy.
 Every.
 Moment!

-Thanks to Ellie for sharing her stories from the road – if you’d like to check out more of her NZ adventures, check out her blog Foxy Travels UK or YouTube channel for heaps of lovely video diaries from her time with Stray.
+Thanks to Ellie for sharing her stories from the road – if you’d like to check out more of her NZ adventures, check out Foxy Travels UK on YouTube for heaps of lovely video diaries from her time with Stray.

 Want to explore New Zealand like Ellie?
 Check out the Stray New Zealand Tours and select the one that fits your travel plans.
 We’re looking forward to welcoming you on one of our tours.